WHY STUDY ANIME AND MANGA IN JAPAN?

 Immerse yourself in Japan’s pop culture with visits to vibrant neighborhoods.
 Play games in the colorful arcades in Akihabara, the city’s anime, manga, and tech district, or Ikebukero, known as the Pokémon Center.
 See the famous alternative street fashion of the Harajuku neighborhood.

 Broaden your perspective on Japanese culture during home visits with local families.
 Spend time with peers by participating in local high school activities.
-Learn about Japanese history by visiting shrines, and hot springs and participating in a traditional tea ceremony or learning the art of wearing a kimono.
+Learn about Japanese history by visiting shrines and museums and take an excursion to Hiroshima and visit the historic Hiroshima Peace Park and Memorial Museum.

 LEARN BY DOING